BuggyAl/EggClicker/README.md

-# EggNetwork
+# EggNet
-Welcome to the EggNetwork repository!
-This repository is for the EggNetwork on Minehut!
+Welcome to the EggNet repository!
+This repository is for the EggNet on Minehut!